CDRT/docs/su/su_dg.md

 8. Click **Create Report**.
 The Report created successfully window opens.
 Click **View** to view the file.
 You also can navigate to the folder where you saved the TXT file and open the file in the folder.

-   !>Note: If the file name already exists in the designated folder, a warning window will be displayed.
+   !>WARNING: If the file name already exists in the designated folder, a warning window will be displayed.
 Click **Yes** to overwrite the old report or click **No** to decline overwriting.

 <div style="text-align:center;padding-bottom:40px;padding-top:40px">